 If you are concerned, talk to your pediatrician about developmental delays, or to a reading specialist in your school district about learning delays.

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.

 Great info Sarah!